virtualguard101/note/docs/index.md

 === "English"

     This is my notebook written in Chinese, use for recording my self learing process of **C**omputer **S**cience.
 You're welcome to leave a comment.
-Contact information and other sites(like blog) is available on my [HomePage](https://virtualguard101.xyz/)
+Contact information and other sites(like blog) are available on my [HomePage](https://virtualguard101.xyz/).

 ![Hello](https://butterblock233.github.io/posts/images/Hello.gif)